ryan95f/yamlator/docs/schema_components.md

 }
 ```

-A ruleset can either be marked as *optional* or *required*.
-All rules are implicitly required if the option is not specified in the schema file.
+A rule can either be marked as *optional* or *required*.
+All rules are implicitly required unless specified.
 Below are the different ways a rule can be defined as required or optional:

 ```text
 ruleset <ruleset-name> {